Arizona Specialty Woodcrafts

 Cut the top slot in each corner, adjust the fence, cut all four middle slots, adjust again, and do the bottom slots.
 Remove the tape.

 Spread yellow glue on the splines, slip them into place, and let the glue dry.
-Trim them off at the surface with a flush-cutting saw, or use a dovetail saw followed by a chisel.
+Trim them off at the surface with a flush-cutting saw or a Dovetail Saw followed by a chisel.
 Sand flush.

 By varying the number and placement of the splines, you can come up with other designs.
 You might try different saw blade angles, too.